-A combination of robust economic growth and stubborn but manageable inflation appeared to bolster hopes that a soft landing was not only possible but also likely and would require only limited additional policy intervention to achieve.
-The S&P 500 Index returned 10.6% in the first quarter, while the MSCI World Index gained 8.9%.1 Growth continued to outpace value.
+A combination of robust economic growth and stubborn but manageable inflation appeared to bolster hopes that a soft landing not only was possible but likely and would require only limited additional policy intervention to achieve.
+The S&P 500 Index returned 10.6% in the first quarter, while the MSCI World Index gained 8.9%.
+Duration fared less well in the rising-rate environment, with the Bloomberg US Aggregate Bond Index and Bloomberg Global Aggregate Index posting declines of 0.8% and 2.1%, respectively.1